 + PRO: Beautiful natural scenery

-With more than 7,000 islands and white sandy beaches, the Philippines's striking natural landscape will leave many expats in awe.
-The Philippines's beaches consistently top the best beaches and islands lists, while the archipelago is also famous for its delicious exotic fruit.
+With more than 7,000 islands and white sandy beaches, the Philippines’s striking natural landscape will leave you in awe.
+The country’s beaches consistently top the best beaches and islands lists, while the archipelago is also famous for its delicious exotic fruit.

 + PRO: Plenty of outdoor entertainment

-Thanks to an abundance of beaches, rock formations and mountains, the Philippines is a haven for nature-loving expats as well as fitness enthusiasts.
-New arrivals can look forward to a plethora of outdoor activities such as swimming, hiking, rock climbing, surfing and sandboarding.
+Thanks to an abundance of beaches, rock formations, and mountains, the Philippines is a haven for nature lovers and fitness enthusiasts.
+You can look forward to a plethora of outdoor activities such as swimming, hiking, rock climbing, surfing, and sandboarding.

 Safety in the Philippines